haxetink/tink_core/README.md

 - [`Signal`](#signal)
  - [`SignalTrigger`](#signaltrigger)

 Despite the rather long documentation here, `tink_core` does not exceed 1KLOC.
-And while it primarily serves as the basis for the rest of tink, it can be used in isolation or for other libs to build on.
+And while was primarily drafted as the basis for the rest of tink, it can be used in isolation or for other libs to build on.

 # Pair